syeo66/subsoxy/README.md

 - **Upstream URL**: Must be a valid HTTP or HTTPS URL with a host
 - **Log Level**: Must be one of: debug, info, warn, error (case-insensitive)
 - **Database Path**: Parent directories will be created automatically if they don't exist
+- **Rate Limit RPS**: Must be at least 1 request per second
+- **Rate Limit Burst**: Must be at least 1 and greater than or equal to RPS

 If any configuration is invalid, the application will exit with a detailed error message explaining what needs to be fixed.